Introduction

 It is strictly prohibited to hang, drop or throw items out of residence hall/house windows.
 Students must not remove the screens in the windows at any time.

-Students who are granted on-campus housing and then decide to withdraw from the College must notify the Dean of Students Office to process an official withdrawal.
-The student will be held responsible for payment of their room charges in accordance with the refund schedule published in the Academic Register.
+Students who are granted on-campus housing and then decide to withdraw from the College must request to do so in accordance with the College's Leave Policy.
+The student will be held responsible for payment of their room charges in accordance with the refund schedule published by the Bursar.

-Students who withdraw from the College, are dismissed by the College, or are officially released from their residence contract, must vacate their residential area within 24 hours.
+Students who withdraw from the College, are dismissed by the College, or are officially released from their residence contract, must vacate their residential area within 24 hours of confirmation.

 Life Safety Policies

 When a student violates any of the life safety policies below, a Life Safety Violation charge may be levied.
 Students will be notified of these charges in writing or via email.
-This notice may be delivered by an RA, placed under a student’s door if they are not home, deposited in their room during health and safety inspections, or delivered via their campus mailbox or email.
-All students have the opportunity to address the situation with a Residential Life professional staff member.
-If a student does not contact the Office of Residential Life within ten days of delivery of the notification, the charges will be final.
+This notice may be delivered by a Community Advisor, placed under a student’s door if they are not present, deposited in their room during health and safety inspections, or delivered via their campus mailbox or email.
+All students have the opportunity to address the situation with a Residential Education professional staff member.
+If a student does not contact the Office of Residential Education within five days of delivery of the notification, the charges will be final.
 Depending upon the situation (severity, repeated offense, etc.), conduct charges may also be brought against a student in violation of these policies.

 Policies